feast-dev/feast/docs/advanced/security.md

 # Security

 {% hint style="warning" %}
-Currently, Security functionality applies only to Feast Core and Feast Online Serving.

-Security for Historical Serving will become available once offline storage is introduced in Feast 0.9.
+This page applies to Feast 0.7.
+The content may be out of date for Feast 0.8+
 {% endhint %}

 ### Overview